LuanLeo/FinalProject/README.md

-# L&L Coffee - A Ordering system for customers to order delivery and order at the table.
+# L&L Coffee - An ordering system for customers to order delivery and order at the table.
 This project is our final project at the University of Greenwich.

 ## Overview

 The system is a secure web-enabled role-based platform for users to place orders as well as manage the cafe.
-Including 4 user groups: Admin, employees, store owners and customers.
+Including 4 user groups: Admin, employees, store owners, and customers.

 ## Application Image